 These cookies come packed with crispy edges and soft & chewy interiors!
-Bonus: these cookies are made without eggs ANNND you can use cold butter (no need to soften or melt butter)!
+Bonus: these chocolate chip cookies are made without eggs ANNND you can use cold butter (no need to soften or melt butter)!

 With risk of sounding cliché, there's one secret ingredient that helps you get perfect cookies every time, without the fear of ending up with an overspread, greasy mess: *CORNSTARCH* (More on the magic of cornstarch below)

 Aside from cornstarch, this recipe for chocolate chip cookies also uses a unique technique (inspired by muffins!) which allows you to use softened, cold, or in between butter!
 Just as long as it's not melted, you should be all good.

 These are also great chocolate chip cookies to make, bake, and even send.
 It's super easy to make this recipe in large batches and wrap the cookies up for gifting!